BytexGrid/SoftStackerTesting/DOCUMENTATION.md

 - Wiki for additional documentation

 ## License
-MIT License - See LICENSE file for details
+GNU General Public License - See LICENSE file for details